tdkent/tdkent/README.md

 ## What I'm Doing

 - Teaching Assistant, Fullstack Academy
-- Working on a 6-week collaborative sprint via Chingu
+- Working on various apps
-- Building a bird-watching application with NextJS and NestJS

 ## My Degrees and Certs